 - The Buddhist Lama Temple and the Confucius Temple: Both temples are located in the northeastern corner of downtown Beijing.
 As I visited them on the same day, I was really interested in noticing the differences between the two temples, which belong to two different religions (well, actually Confucianism is a philosophy, not a religion, but when I visited the temples I didn’t know that yet!).

 - Liu Li Chang (the Street of the Antiquarians): This pedestrian alley located in the southern part of the city is packed with hundreds of small antique shops.
 Sure, nowadays it’s quite touristy but I still love it.

 - Wang Fu Jing or Xidan Square: These are probably the two biggest shopping areas in Beijing’s downtown.
 I’m not a big fan of either of them but it’s nonetheless interesting to visit at least one of them to see the consumerist side of China.

-I could keep going on forever: Beihai Park, Houhai Lake, Xi Lake, the Bell Tower, Beijing University’s campus, Wu Dao Kou and San Li Tun (for the nightlife), the Ya Shou in San Li Tun or the Silk Market in Guo Mao (if you fancy fake clothes), the Olympic Stadium, The Opera, Gulou, Dong Zhi Men, the zoo, the traditional theater, the KTV (Chinese karaoke; trust me, this is different from what you see back home), and so on.
+I could keep going on forever: Beihai Park, Houhai Lake, Xi Lake, the Bell Tower, Beijing University’s campus, Wu Dao Kou and San Li Tun (for the nightlife), the Ya Shou in San Li Tun or the Silk Market in Guo Mao (if you fancy fake clothes), the Olympic Stadium, The Opera, Gulou, Dong Zhi Men, the zoo, the traditional theater, the KTV (Chinese karaoke; trust me, this is different from what you see back home), the 798 Art district, and so on.